Robtura/Telephone-Diary/README.md

 ## How to Run the app

-1. Please download setup file and install the program.
+1. Please download the whole project as a Zip file and run setup file in setup folder to install the program.
 2. Run the program choose desktop icon and run as an administrator.

 ## Features